katiem0/gh-export-secrets/README.md

 # gh-export-secrets

-A GitHub `gh` [CLI](https://cli.github.com/) extension to list the names and access level for GitHub Actions, Dependabot, and Codepsaces secrets at the Organization and/or Repository level.
+A GitHub `gh` [CLI](https://cli.github.com/) extension to list the name and access level of GitHub Actions, Dependabot, and Codepsaces secrets at the Organization and/or Repository level.

 It produces a `csv` report detailing: